redbadger/crux/docs/src/rfcs/per-operation-types.md

 ## Next steps

-Steps 1 to 3 are done — the traits, the derive, the tightened constructors, the per-operation rewrites of `crux_kv` and `crux_time`, and kind and handler emission for all four languages all shipped in the compat release, and two examples moved across on both sides of the boundary.
+Steps 1 to 3 are implemented in the compat stack — the traits, the derive, the tightened constructors, the per-operation rewrites of `crux_kv` and `crux_time`, and kind and handler emission for all four languages, with a [generated shell-side `Core`](./generated-core.md) proposed on top — and two examples moved across on both sides of the boundary.
 What remains is the breaking release: